nickmmark/immune-phenotyping/README.md

 ![example showing the effect of COPD present in the resected non-adjacent lung on immune cell phenotype in the resected tumor](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/COPD_present_or_not.png)

 # t-Distributed Stochastic Neighbor Embedding (tSNE)
-[t-Distributed Stochastic Neighbor Embedding (tSNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is an non-linear algorithm for performing dimensionality reduction, allowing visualization of complex multi-dimensional data in fewer dimensions while maintaining the overall structure of the data.
+[t-Distributed Stochastic Neighbor Embedding (tSNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is an non-linear algorithm for performing dimensionality reduction, allowing visualization of complex multi-dimensional data in fewer dimensions while maintaining the overall structure of the data. tSNE was first described in 2008 and has become a widely used dimensional reduction technique (see the creator, [Laurens van der Maaten's website](https://lvdmaaten.github.io/tsne/) for more details).
 Importantly, tSNE is able to preserve *BOTH* the local and global structures of the data. tSNE was first described in 2008 and is a powerful and useful technique that can be done either natively in FloJo or R using the '''rTsne''' package.

 For a complete description of the underlying algorithm, see [here](https://www.analyticsvidhya.com/blog/2017/01/t-sne-implementation-r-python/)